 4.1 Possible Approaches

+Note: Any action relating to implementation of further resolves of the Resolution 253 (WRC-23) is pending until the time that necessary information on the functionality of DC-MSS-IMT is formally provided by WP 4C.
+That also requires to have clear indication of modelling and potential interference management techniques of DC-MSS-IMT systems that will be provided by WP4C.

 There are multiple options to define the pfd limit which need further consideration:

-1) Pfd per satellite
+[1) Pfd per satellite

+Editor’s note: Concerns were raised by a number of administrations regarding the applicability of PFD per satellite to define the possible measures for protection of terrestrial IMT systems.
+However, there was no agreement on the deletion of this option.
+Therefore, it will be retained in square brackets until information on the technical characteristics of DC-MSS-IMT systems/networks will be provided by WP 4C.

 Defining pfd per satellite requires to assess the aggregation factor, based on typical MSS/D2D deployment.
-It has to be noted that for MSS/D2D, a given area can only be covered by one spot in a given block of spectrum, thus making easier to assess the aggregation factor in particular for high arrival angles.
+[It has to be noted that for MSS/D2D, a given area can only be covered by one spot in a given block of spectrum, thus making easier to assess the aggregation factor in particular for high arrival angles.]

 Defining pfd per satellite will make easier for the BR and the administrations to check/control the conformity.
 In addition, it avoids having to make assumptions on the number of systems which could be actively transmitting in visibility of the border (i.e. avoiding to assume the aggregation factor over different systems).

-The pfd limits related to the MSS/D2D satellite station unwanted emissions need further consideration.
+However, the pfd per satellite limits is not suitable for the DC-MSS-IMT system application requirement related to the DC-MSS-IMT satellite station unwanted emissions need further consideration]

-2) Aggregate pfd per system
+2a) Aggregate pfd per system

 From a technical point of view, potential BS and UE victims can potentially receive interference from multiple satellites within one DC-MSS-IMT system.
 Consequently, starting from an agreed IMT protection criterion, it is possible to define an aggregate pfd mask that each potential DC-MSS-IMT system will have to respect.
 The aggregate pfd level is then correlated to the way that the considered DC-MSS-IMT systems are operated.
 Consequently, when conducting sharing studies, it is essential to take into account accurate modelling of DC-MSS-IMT operations, as well as studying options of potential interference management techniques (pending conclusions of the sharing studies) that may be used in operations.
 Finally, with respect to the way to model aggregate pfd, in the case of the UEs, the pfd equation is equivalent to the linearly adding pfd contributions, i.e. aggregate pfd.

-With respect to the BS, the equation would be equivalent to the epfd formula used in Article 22.5C.1.
+3a) Aggregate pfd for multiple systems when protecting UEs

+UE victims can potentially receive interference from multiple DC-MSS-IMT systems operating in the same frequency bands.
+An aggregate mask could then take into account the presence of multiple systems and apportion accordingly.

-3) Epfd per system and aggregate epfd for multiple systems
+3b) Aggregate epfd for multiple systems when protecting base stations

-Epfd was used in RR to protect GSO satellite systems and Radio Astronomy receivers from the aggregate interference due to non-GSO satellite constellations.
-The idea of the epfd builds on the concept of pfd and considers the aggregate interference due to all contributing transmitting stations within a satellite constellation (epfd is a limit per constellation).
+Epfd was used in RR to protect GSO satellite systems and Radio Astronomy receivers from the aggregate interference due to non-GSO satellite constellations when victims have directional antennas.

-Aggregate epfd could be used to protect IMT in case of potential aggregate interference from multiple D2D systems.
+Aggregate epfd could be used to protect IMT base stations in case of potential aggregate interference from multiple DC-MSS-IMT systems.

 Epfd and aggregate epfd are metrics to protect IMT from satellite networks considering the aggregate interference from various satellites within a satellite system/constellation and potential aggregate interference from multiple DC-MSS-IMT systems.